filecoin-project/FIPs/FIPS/fip-f4_address_class.md

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

-[^1]: Where address manager ID address is `f01111` and the sub-address is `0xeff924032365F51a36541efA24217bFc5B85bc6B` the resulting textual format would be `f41111-574siazdmx2runsud35ciil37rnylpdl`
+[^1]: Where address manager ID address is `f01111` and the sub-address is `0xeff924032365F51a36541efA24217bFc5B85bc6B` the resulting textual format would be `f41111f574siazdmx2runsud35ciil37rnylpdl`

-[^2]: Example of a (not being proposed here) address manager (`f01112`) that manages a namespace of raw ascii addresses (`hello world` for example), the standard format would be `f41112-nbswy3dpeb3w64tmmqqq` though clients might recognize the address manager and display it as text: `f41112-hello world`
+[^2]: Example of a (not being proposed here) address manager (`f01112`) that manages a namespace of raw ascii addresses (`hello world` for example), the standard format would be `f41112fnbswy3dpeb3w64tmmqqq` though clients might recognize the address manager and display it as text `{hello world}`